General Motors Rotary Combustion Engine: End of rotary program

 On September 24, 1974, Ed Cole postponed the Wankel engine, ostensibly due to emissions difficulties.
 He retired the same month.
 The rotary's emissions problem was mentioned with no specifics.
 GM admitted fuel economy for the rotary was sub-standard and postponed production in favor of further development.
 Pete Estes succeeded Ed Cole as GM President and never showed any special interest in the Wankel or in the perpetuation of Cole's ideas.
 As General Motors managers were cancelling the Wankel project, the R&D team partly released the results of their most recent research, which claimed to have solved the fuel economy problem, and reliable engines with a lifespan above 530,000 miles.
 These findings were not taken into account when the cancellation order was issued.
-The General Motors' abandonment of the rotary engine affected American Motors, who had an agreement to purchase power rotary plants from General Motors.
+The General Motors' abandonment of the rotary engine affected American Motors, who had an agreement to purchase rotary power plants from General Motors.
 The 1975 AMC Pacer was designed to utilize GM's new rotary engine, however AMC was forced to market the car with an inline six engine.